 “Our kids now need an education that is far more connected and real than in the past—an education that gives them not only knowledge, but also provides them with empowerment and agency.
 They need an education whose ends are not just to improve themselves, but rather to improve the world they live in.” – Marc Prensky

-While students are excited at the prospect of taking greater ownership of their learning, in many instances, they have not been fully equipped to do so.
+While students may appreciate the prospect of taking greater ownership of their learning, in most instances, they have not been fully equipped to do so.
 Students owning the learning is much more challenging than following a predictable path that is provided.
-Teachers wonder how they can best do this in ways that will ensure that learners are not short-changed as we transition to a new paradigm; in ways that will not overwhelm them as professionals who already give everything.
-Parents, including Board members, are rightly concerned about the systemic scale of the task and worry about how we can reconcile this new thinking with the need to secure a good college education for our students.
+Teachers wonder how they can best do this in ways that will ensure that learners are not short-changed in this new paradigm; in ways that will not overwhelm them as professionals who already give everything.
+Parents are rightly concerned about changes and worry about how we can reconcile this new thinking with the need to secure a good college education for their children.

-According to Marc Prensky, in his latest, thought-provoking work, our shared fears must be considered in the context of a new reality: today’s students are “globally empowered” unlike any other generation; accomplishment, not just learning, must be the new objective of a 21st century education.
-The fears associated with this new paradigm stem from an understanding that some of these new approaches will involve a fundamental entry into an unknown and untested era of education that some may resist as nothing more than experimentation.
+According to Prensky, our shared fears must be considered in the context of a new reality: today’s students are “globally empowered” unlike any other generation; accomplishment, not just learning, must be the new objective of a 21st century education.
+The fears associated with this new paradigm stem from an understanding that many of these new approaches will involve a fundamental entry into an unknown and untested era of education that some may resist as nothing more than experimentation.
 Prensky provides a compelling response to this fear:

 “I understand your concerns, but we have to experiment and find a better way.
 Your kids live in a new world that is very different from the one our generation grew up in.
 Today’s young people are far more empowered than kids were in the past—they have enormous new capabilities that kids have never had before.
 We truly don’t yet know how to best educate these empowered kids in their new environment.
 But we do know that our current education—even with marginal improvements—is no longer working as it used to.
 So not to experiment to find better ways to educate these kids would be irresponsible.
 I’m sure you are all responsible parents—and I’m a responsible educator—so let’s get on with our experiments, because we are all in a new age.”